domm/Plack-Middleware-Auth-JWT/README.md

 - [validad.com](https://www.validad.com/) for supporting Open Source.
 - [jwright](https://github.com/jwrightecs) for fixing a
-regression in the tests caused by an update in [Crypt::JWT](https://metacpan.org/pod/Crypt::JWT) error messages.
+regression in the tests caused by an update in [Crypt::JWT](https://metacpan.org/pod/Crypt%3A%3AJWT) error messages.
 The same issue was also reported by SREZIC.

 # AUTHOR

-Thomas Klausner <domm@cpan.org>
+Thomas Klausner <domm@plix.at>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2017 - 2019 by Thomas Klausner.
+This software is copyright (c) 2017 - 2021 by Thomas Klausner.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.